Goeppertia insignis (aka Calathea insignis)

 If you’re planning to keep your houseplant in a terrarium, choose a small specimen in a three- or four-inch pot.

-You’ll find a small starter C. insignis available for purchase in a three-inch pot from California Tropicals, via Amazon.
+You’ll find a small starter C. insignis available for purchase in a four-inch pot from Hirt’s Gardens, via Amazon.

 If you’d like your calathea companion to create a nice presence on a side table next to your sofa or at your workstation, a medium-sized specimen will work well, so look for one in a six-inch pot.